Crosley Model F5-TWE "Musical Chef" Radio (1954)

 Several years after I created this web page, a fellow collector sent me a

-Yes, that looks like a Musical Chef there on a workbench among the paint cans.
+which stars Peter Graves.
+At first glance, that looks like a Musical Chef on a workbench among the paint cans:

 |